Author Archives: Garrett_Watts

 Reporting Requirements

-Joint Committee employees who suspect fraud has occurred should promptly report such activity to the Fiscal Officer, Legislative Manager, or Director of Legislative Services.
+Joint Committee employees who suspect fraud has occurred should promptly report such activity to the Fiscal Officer, Legislative Administrator, Legislative Auditor, or Director of Legislative Services.
 Fraud may also be reported to the Commission on Special Investigations if the employee suspects Joint Committee management of fraudulent activity.

 Thank you for completing the Joint Committee’s Anti-Fraud Training.